-As I thought about the many words I could have discussed here, I continuously contemplated and complained of the contemptible cultural constructs and the conundrums of our customs that have consistently coincided with conflated consciences which have been curiously concealed.
+As I thought about the many words I could have written, I continuously contemplated and complained of the contemptible cultural constructs and the conundrums of our customs that have consistently coincided with conflated consciences which have been curiously concealed.

 Conversion in Christ is rarely conspicuous even in churches of called out congregants.

-Change came in forms of cowardice; curtain call for the crowd to see a country conquering challenges and chains by a cross.
+Change came in forms of cowardice; curtain call for the crowd commending cultural Christianity.

 Callback to Cain’s arrogance, criminals and cantankerous; we’re citizens choosing convenience and calling commandments craziness.

 Covering contempt with compliments, calling complacency consistency.
 Choosing condemnation over charity.